Link your organisation’s strategic objectives with your HR team and improve your business’ overall performance

-HR Consultants work collaboratively with colleagues to competently and efficiently handle the full range of HR issues across the employee life cycle.
+HR Consultants work collaboratively with colleagues to competently and efficiently handle the full range of HR issues across the employee lifecycle.
 They’ll influence managers to change their thinking as well as bringing best practice into the organisation.
 Consultants will be able to link the work they do to the context and priorities of the business.
-Average salaries for this role are around £38,000.

 The training for this apprenticeship takes place at several locations across the UK, including London, Manchester, Birmingham and Bristol.